Hunger Strike (song): Music videos

 The original music video for "Hunger Strike" was directed by Paul Rachman who also directed the 2006 punk documentary American Hardcore.
-A&M decided to reissue the album and promote "Hunger Strike" as a single, with an accompanying music video.
+A&M decided to reissue the album and promote "Hunger Strike" as a single, with an accompanying music video, which became a buzz bin clip.
 The video features the band performing the song on a beach and in a forest.
 The video was filmed at Discovery Park in Seattle, Washington.
 The West Point Lighthouse is featured in the video.
 There are two different versions of the video for the track.
 The music video is playable in the video game Guitar Hero Live.

 The music video for the 2016 mix, also directed by Rachman, was filmed at an abandoned elementary school on March 7, 1991.
 Only Chris Cornell and Eddie Vedder appeared in the video.
 It premiered on Vevo on September 2, 2016.

 Live performances

 "Hunger Strike" was first performed live at the band's November 13, 1990 concert in Seattle, Washington at the Off Ramp Café.
 In the time since the album's release, the band reformed for short live performances on four occasions where both Soundgarden and Pearl Jam were performing.
-Temple of the Dog performed "Hunger Strike" on October 3, 1991 at the Foundations Forum in Los Angeles, California; October 6, 1991 at the Hollywood Palladium in Hollywood for the RIP Magazine 5th anniversary party; August 14, 1992 at Lake Fairfax Park in Reston, Virginia; and September 13, 1992 at Irvine Meadows Amphitheater in Irvine, California (both shows were part of the Lollapalooza festival series in 1992).
+Temple of the Dog performed "Hunger Strike" on October 3, 1991, at the Foundations Forum in Los Angeles, California; October 6, 1991 at the Hollywood Palladium in Hollywood for the RIP Magazine 5th anniversary party; August 14, 1992 at Lake Fairfax Park in Reston, Virginia; and September 13, 1992, at Irvine Meadows Amphitheater in Irvine, California (both shows were part of the Lollapalooza festival series in 1992).
 Pearl Jam has played the song, without Cornell, on several occasions, most notably during the 1996 tour.

 Temple of the Dog reunited to perform the song during a Pearl Jam show at the Santa Barbara Bowl in Santa Barbara, California on October 28, 2003.
 Vedder and Corin Tucker of Sleater-Kinney performed a rendition of "Hunger Strike" that is viewable as an easter egg on disc 1 of the Pearl Jam Live at the Garden DVD.
 Chris Cornell performed the song live several times with Audioslave, Brad Wilk singing Vedder's parts.
 Pearl Jam also performed the song in Antwerp and Barcelona in 2006 with Andrew Stockdale of Wolfmother singing Cornell's parts.
 Cornell added "Hunger Strike" to his solo live set in 2007.
 Cornell also performed the song on Linkin Park's Projekt Revolution tour singing Vedder's part with Linkin Park frontman Chester Bennington joining in to sing Cornell's part.